rttle/Bank-Churn-Kaggle-Challenge/README.md

 Of the models trained, XGBoost did the best at predicting Exited status of bank customers.
 For the Kaggle challenge, the XGBoost model’s prediction received a Private Score of 0.74835 and a Public Score of 0.74169.
 In the Private Score Leaderboard when the challenge was live, the Private Score of 0.74835 lands between 3215th and 3216th place.

 ### Future Work
 To achieve better results, more data preprocessing should be done.
 For example, trying to clean up the EstimatedSalary column where there seemed to be a mix of annual salary and hourly wage.
+Turning numerical features into categorical, such as Age and CreditScore, could also provide better data for the machine learning algorithm while also addressing the outliers found through the IQR method.
 More thought and research can be done to see if more informative feature engineering is possible.
 For the models themselves, doing more extensive hyperparameter tuning could also aid in getting a better model.
 Also doing further reading into all the available models to see if other less known ones would fit this dataset better.

 ## How to reproduce results
 To reproduce results, download the Churn dataset from Kaggle.
 Then ensure that the Churn_Preprocess.py file is downloaded from this repository and run the ML_Models.ipynb notebook also found in this repository.